 What is at stake?

 Ecosystems are the foundation for human life.
 They perform a range of functions, generally referred to as environmental services, without which human societies and economies could not operate at their current level.
 We depend on the services they provide for air, water, food, shelter and energy.
 Ecosystems can tolerate a measure of impact from human use and recover relatively quickly with minimal negative effects – an attribute generally known as resilience – but beyond a certain threshold, or "tipping point", sudden and radical disruption occurs, which may lead to “ecosystem collapse”.
 Under such conditions, soil quality, freshwater supplies and biodiversity diminish drastically, while agricultural capacity plummets and daily human living conditions deteriorate significantly.

 Although little studied, new evidence is emerging on “ecosystem collapse” due to among other factors, human pressure, and climate impact.
 Local ecological collapse may have caused the end of a civilization on Easter Island.
 More recently, ecological collapse in and around the Aral Sea has had dramatic social and economic consequences for the region, although timely intervention has led to some marked recovery.
 Ecological changes in Lake Chad has not only destroyed livelihoods with dramatic impact on people and ecosystem of the region; the diminishing water resources and the decline in the lake’s ecosystem leads to severe health and economic impacts for the populations around Lake Chad, and has affected fishing communities and pastoralists, and generated resource-based conflicts.
 In today’s highly connected world, local disruptions may sometimes also lead to unintended ecological effects on other far flung areas.
-This might escalate into the rapid collapse of most ecosystems across the Earth, with no time for effective recovery – and amplified by climate change impacts- drastically compromising the planet’s capacity to sustainably support a large and growing human population.
+This might escalate into the rapid collapse of most ecosystems across the Earth, with no time for effective recovery – and amplified by climate change impacts- drastically compromising the planet’s capacity to support a large and growing human population sustainably.

 How much do we know?